eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/vehicle_app_sdk/_index.md

 ### ModelCollection

+{{% alert title="Info" %}}
+The ModelCollection is deprecated since SDK v0.4.0.
+The generated vehicle model must reflect the actual representation of the data points.
+Please use the *Model* base class instead.
+{{% /alert %}}

 Specifications like VSS support a concept that is called [Instances](https://covesa.github.io/vehicle_signal_specification/rule_set/instances/).
 It makes it possible to describe repeating definitions.
 In DTDL, such kind of structures may be modeled with [Relationships](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#relationship).
 In the SDK, these structures are mapped with the `ModelCollection` class.
 A `ModelCollection` is a collection of models, which make it possible to reference an individual model either by a `NamedRange` (e.g., Row [1-3]), a `Dictionary` (e.g., "Left", "Right") or a combination of both.

 ### Service